dush-t/dush-t.github.io/content/hero/index.md

 contactText: 'Say Hello'
 ---

-I'm a computer science sophomore, currently pursuing my BE in CS from BITS Pilani (Pilani Campus).
-I'm a web developer with an inclination towards server-side development and DevOps
+I'm a CS junior, currently pursuing my B.E. from BITS Pilani (Pilani Campus).
+I'm a software developer with an inclination towards server-side development and DevOps.